ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 In this post I’ll try to examine the question of lockless concurrency in Java - an extremely useful, yet shamefully overlooked topic.
+Implementing lockless algorithms and data structures requires some intuition on basic principles, so let's start with something simple.

 # State of the Art